JensUweUlrich/ReadBouncer/README.md

 - ReadBouncer is highly dependent on basecallers and their accuracy.
 Since the base-calling accuracy of ONT's Guppy (in fast mode) is much higher than that of DeepNano-blitz, we highly recommend to use Guppy if GPUs are available.
 If you are not sure whether your GPU is powerful enough to perform live-basecalling, you can have a look at Miles Benton's great [github repository](https://github.com/sirselim/jetson_nanopore_sequencing), where he summarizes all his experiences with Adaptive Sampling on different GPUs.
 - At the moment, CPU base-calling with DeepNano-blitz is not supported on ARM64.
-- We did not test ReadBouncer with Guppy6, but we plan to add support for Guppy6 to the next minor release.